Court Marriage is Lahore

 Court marriage, love marriage, and civil marriage, all 3 have the almost same meaning in Pakistan.
 The requirements and procedure of court marriage in Lahore is almost the same as in Karachi and Islamabad, but Lahore has a different free culture.

-The words court marriage and civil marriage mean a marriage that is solemnized under the fundamental constitutional rights and law of the land.
+The words court marriage and civil marriage mean a marriage that is solemnized under the fundamental constitutional rights and law of the land, without interference of any third party.

 There are two words used for such love marriages in Pakistan, and these are Civil Marriage and Court Marriage.